Leehoang-0405/bouceback_analytics/README.md

 ---

-## 🛠 My Analytical Intervention
+## Analytical Intervention
-I transitioned the decision-making process from a simple rule-of-thumb to a **behavior-anchored predictive system.**
+The decision-making process is transitioned from a simple rule-of-thumb to a **behavior-anchored predictive system.**

 | Feature | Old Logic (Multiplier-Based) | New Logic (Behavior-Based) |
 | :--- | :--- | :--- |